kkemple/tasker/Application.md

 - JIRA integration: Simply log in to your JIRA instance (login for is on the `JIRA Tasks` page) and all JIRA tasks assigned to you that are not (Closed|Done|Resolved) will be pulled in for you.
 Not only that but you can post worklogs to JIRA!
 Simply click the rocket icon in the actions section and away your worklog goes!

 - Screentime integration: Sometimes you can forget to even start tracking your time.
-Have no fear, <a href="https://github.com/sprugman/screentime" target="_blank">Screentime</a>
+Have no fear, <a href="https://github.com/sprugman/screentime" target="_blank">Screentime</a> can help with that!
+It will capture screenshots of your desktop so you can reference them later.
+Don't worry, the screenshots are local and never leave your computer, for more info head over to the <a href="https://github.com/sprugman/screentime" target="_blank">repo</a> and read up on the app.